-These financial statements have been prepared on the historical cost basis, except for embedded derivative instruments and foreign currency derivatives which are measured at fair value.
+These consolidated financial statements have been prepared on the historical cost basis, except for embedded derivative instruments, investments held at fair value, and foreign currency derivatives which are measured at fair value.

 (c) Functional and presentation currency:

 The Trust's functional currency is the U.S. dollar.
 Foreign currency monetary assets and liabilities are translated into U.S. dollars at the rate of exchange prevailing at the balance sheet date.
 Non-monetary assets and liabilities are translated at historical exchange rates.